Hyperobjekt/seda-map/src/modules/explorer/components/filters/README.md

 - Districts will only allow State / County selection
 - Schools will allow State / County / District selection

-### Limit Number

-Provides a number input to set `n` value

-- Default: 2000
-- Min: 10
-- Max: 15,000
-- Any value over 5,000 should show a warning about impacting render time

 ### Metric Ranges

 Provides a select input to select `metric`, options include: